MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 [non nullable instance field must be initialized](<https://stackoverflow.com/questions/67034475/non-nullable-instance-field-must-be-initialized>)

 # Animations in Flutter

 Well designed UIs feel more intuitive and contribute more the the overall feel of a polished app , improving Usr Experience Flutter’s animation support makes it easy to implement a variety of animation types.
 Many widgets, especially Material widgets, come with the standard motion effects defined in their design spec, but it’s also possible to customize these effects.

 ## How to choose which Flutter Animation Widget is right for you

 There are a lot of Animation Widgets in flutter and choosing on might feel overwhelming

 ## refer to image

 Broadly speaking there are two types of animations

 ### Code based animations -

 these are widget focused and are rooted in standard layout and style primitves likr rows, columns,colors,or text styles

 ### Drawing based animations

 They look like someone drew them , they are often standalone sprites , like game characters or involve transformations that would be challenging to code

-# Question #1
+# Question 1

 is my animation more like a drawing , or doe it look ike somthing i can build out of Fluter widget primitives if yes, then it is best to make the animation outside of flutter with a tool like lottie and export it to flutter

 if no , flutter code bssed animations come in two flavors implicit and explicit

 ## Types of Code Based Animations

 - Implicit animations simply reply on setting a new value for some wodget property and Flutter tales care of animating form the current value to the newest value the widgets are easy to use and are very powerful, they are a good place to start wehn animating something

 - Explicit animations on the other hand require you to use an AnimationController, they are called explicit because they only start animating when explicitly asked to , you can use explicit animations to do everything you do with implicit animations and more , the only caveat is that you have to manage the lifecycle of your AnimationController since its not a widget

 ## How to determine which type of widget you need

 - Does my animation repeat forever ( while its on a certain screen , while a condition is true , etc )
 - Are the values n my animation discontinuous ?
-For example a, a growing circle animation , the circle repeatedly grows frm small to large then shrinkg (the circles size is discontinuous)
+For example a, a growing circle animation , the circle repeatedly grows frm small to large then shrinking (the circles size is discontinuous)
 - Are multiple widgets animating in a coordinated fashion together

 If you answered yes to any of the questions above, youneed to use an explicit widget, other wise you cna use an implicit widget

 ## Which widget should i pick

 Ask yourself, "is there a widget built for my needs?" if you're looking for a built in animated widget, look for a widget named "AnimatedFoo" where Foo is the name of the property you want to animate eg (AnimatedOpacity)

-If you can't find the built-in implicit animation you need you can use TweenAnimationBuilder
+If you can't find the built-in implicit animation you need you can use TweenAnimationBuilder to create custom implicit animations

+## Can find a relevant built-in explicit animation

+If you can't , ask yourself : Do i want my animation to be a standalaone widget or part of anohter surrounding widget

+If you want a standaline custom explicit animation you should extend AnimatedWidget If not you can use Animated Builder

+Theres one last option to consider if you are having performance problems and that is animating with CustomPainter

+you can use it much like AnimatedWidget, but CustomPainter paints directly to the Canvas, without the standard widget build paradigm.
+When used well, you can create some neat, extremely custom effects or save on performance.
+When misused, though, your animation could cause more performance issues.